5160d/WaniKanify-ReZero/docs/developer-setup.md

 Setup steps:
 1. Clone the repository.
 2. Install dependencies with `npm install` (or `pnpm install`).
-3. Run `npm run dev` to start the development server or `npm run build` to create a production bundle.
+3. Run `npm run dev` to start the development server.
+For production artifacts use `npm run build:all` (recommended) which builds & packages Chrome + Firefox bundles.
 4. Execute `npm test` for unit tests.
 For Playwright end-to-end tests, run `npx playwright install` once and then `npm run test:e2e`.
 5. To reset extension data during development, clear the `WaniSettings` key via the browser extension storage inspector.